List of Krokus band members: Since 2005

 Following the release of Rock the Block and Fire and Gasoline Live, von Arb left Krokus in February 2005 for the first time since joining in 1976.
 The departure occurred after the guitarist developed tendonitis in his wrist, although Storace claimed at the time that he "basically did not want to tour". von Arb was replaced by former guitarist Mandy Meyer.
 In November, Aeby also left the band.
 He was replaced in January 2006 by Stefan Schwarzmann, formerly of U.D.O., Accept and Helloween.
 The new lineup released Hellraiser in 2006 and toured until February 2008, when it was announced that the band would be taking "an artistic break".

-In April 2008, it was announced that guitarist Fernando von Arb, bassist Chris von Rohr and drummer Freddy Steady had all returned to Krokus.
+In April 2008, it was announced that guitarist Fernando von Arb, bassist, keyboardist and percussionist Chris von Rohr and drummer Freddy Steady had all returned to Krokus.
 Rhythm guitarist Mark Kohler followed in May, marking a reunion of the One Vice at a Time (1982) lineup.
 The band released Hoodoo in 2010, before Steady left in May 2011.
 He was replaced by Unisonic and Pink Cream 69 drummer Kosta Zafiriou, who was credited as a backup musician rather than an official member.
 In December 2012, the group expanded to a three-guitarist lineup for the first time when Mandy Meyer returned again.
 Dirty Dynamite was released in March 2013.
 Helloween drummer Dani Löble took over for a few shows in May 2013, before Flavio Mezzodi joined as a full-time member the same month.

 During 2014 and 2015, Dominique Favez toured with Krokus in place of von Arb and Kohler, who were unable to tour.
 The band issued Big Rocks, a collection of cover versions, in January 2017.